wprender/cloudbreak-docs/docs/azure.md

 ## Filesystem configuration

 When starting a cluster with Cloudbreak on Azure, the default filesystem is “Windows Azure Blob Storage”.
-Hadoop has built-in support for the [WASB filesystem](https://hadoop.apache.org/docs/current/hadoop-azure/index.html) so it can be used easily as HDFS instead of disks.
+Hadoop has built-in support for the [WASB filesystem](https://hadoop.apache.org/docs/current/hadoop-azure/index.html) so it can be used easily as HDFS.

 ### Disks and blob storage